tsitalon1/VoronUsers/HaloDuct/readme.md

 - Material – ABS or better
 -	0.16 Layer height
 -	Supports under ducts (select supports for “touching build plate only”)
+-	suggest some part cooling - between 10-50% depending on your cooling setup
 -	3 sec minimum layer time

 All testing was performed with a single 5015 fan, using the below Fan mod by Greg191134: